-Exam Only registration indicates that your only affiliation with Purdue during the term is to take your final oral examination.
-You must defend your thesis by the eighth week of the semester (fourth week of the summer term).
-If you do not hold your exam by this deadline, you will automatically be registered for 1 credit of thesis research and you will be responsible to pay the significant difference in fees between the Exam Only Fee and normal tuition for one credit hour.
+Exam Only registration indicates that the student's only affiliation with Purdue during the term is to take the final oral examination.
+The thesis must be defended by the eighth week of the semester (fourth week of the summer term).
+If the exam is not held by this deadline, the student will automatically be registered for 1 credit of thesis research and will be responsible to pay the significant difference in fees between the Exam Only Fee and normal tuition for one credit hour.